Nancy Walker: Acting career

 In 1990, Walker began starring on the Fox sitcom True Colors as Sara Bower, the outspoken mother of Ellen Davis Freeman (Stephanie Faracy), who moves into Ellen's household despite having objections to her daughter's interracial marriage.
 In 1990, Walker appeared as herself in the Columbo episode "Uneasy Lies the Crown".

 Directing career

 Walker had guest starred as Rhoda's mother Ida Morgenstern in several episodes of The Mary Tyler Moore Show, and continued that role in its spin-off Rhoda.
 After establishing the character, Walker directed some episodes of both series, along with episodes of other situation comedy series.

-In 1980, Walker made her feature-film directorial debut, directing disco group The Village People and Olympian Bruce Jenner in the pseudoautobiographical musical Can't Stop the Music.
+In 1980, Walker made her feature-film directorial debut, directing disco group The Village People and Olympian Bruce Jenner in the pseudo-biographical musical Can't Stop the Music.
 The film was a box-office failure, and Walker's sole feature-film directorial credit.
+Filmink argued that although Walker's "contribution was routinely dismissed by film bro critics (“she was old!
+No other features!”)... her direction is perfectly competent and the whole movie is infused with a great deal of fun and adequate performances, especially considering so many of the cast were inexperienced."

 After the film, she did some stage and television directing, including three episodes of the situation comedy Alice.